 There’s no question about it: we live in a thirsty world.
-Though the United States has access to an amazing water source, both residents and visitors still turn to water bottles in plastic disposable bottles.
-Yes, it is recommended to have some in storage in case of an emergency such as a natural disaster; however, a vast majority of the time disposable water bottles are purchased to drink throughout normal daily life.
+Though the United States has access to a fantastic water source, both residents and visitors still turn to water bottles in plastic disposable bottles.
+Yes, it is recommended to have some in storage in case of an emergency such as a natural disaster; however, most of the time, disposable water bottles are purchased to drink throughout everyday daily life.
 Although disposable water bottles can be very convenient, that convenience comes at a high cost.
-Not only can disposable water bottles contain harmful chemicals such as BPA that damage your health, they also have a highly negative impact on the environment.
+Not only can disposable water bottles contain harmful chemicals such as BPA that damage your health, but they also negatively impact the environment.

 Why is Bottled Water Harmful to the Environment?